JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 {{< github repo="jakeroggenbuck/RedoxQL" showThumbnail=true >}}

 Since then, I've created [Kronicler](https://github.com/JakeRoggenbuck/kronicler) which allows you to efficiently capture performance metrics for product systems.
 I created my own database to ensure it would be fast based on problem-specific constraints like logs being append only, making my database extremely fast for this specific use case.
 You can start using Kronicler at [usekronicler.com](usekronicler.com) for performance metrics, or you could use the fast database implementation for similar problems by importing the library and manually capturing data as explained in the [README](https://github.com/JakeRoggenbuck/kronicler).

 <img src="../../images/kr.avif">

 {{< github repo="jakeroggenbuck/kronicler" showThumbnail=true >}}

+Recently, I started reading [Database Internal](https://www.oreilly.com/library/view/database-internals/9781492040330/) by Alex Petrov.
+I highly recommend this book for learning more about building databases.

 ## Notable Projects: